samplchallenges/SAMPL6/host_guest/SAMPLing/conversion.md

 For the energy comparisons in `SAMPL6_energyoutput_conversion_longcutoff.txt`, the same command was used except for the following differences in the options: `--inefile runfiles/min_SAMPL6.in -gs runfiles/grompp_SAMPL6.mdp -ds runfiles/onepoint_SAMPL6.cfg -as runfiles/min_SAMPL6.in -ls pair_style lj/cut/coul/long 14.0 14.0\npair_modify tail yes\nkspace_style pppm 1e-8\n\n -cs nbond inbfrq -1 imgfrq -1 -\nelec ewald pmew fftx 48 ffty 48 fftz 48 kappa 0.22310095 order 4 -\nvdw vips cutnb 14. cutim 14. ctofnb 14. ctonnb 14.`

-The OPENMM, GROMACS_old, and PDB files were converted using the default options of ParmEd (version or Git hash ???).
-The parameters for GROMACS are therefore slightly more accurate the the parameters in the GROMACS_old file.
+The AMBER `prmtop` and `rst7` files were converted to GROMACS `top`/`gro` and PDB formats by ParmEd version 2.7.3.
+These were the first originally converted, but used a less precise coversion metric, and are stored in `GROMACS_old/`.
+The parameters in the `GROMACS/` folder are more accurate in energies, the the parameters in the `GROMACS_old/` folder, but the difference should be negligible compared to the statistical error in the free energy calculations.

 The energies in the `amber` entries were the energies obtained by converting the AMBER files to GROMACS, and then back to AMBER using